Long Island Maids | Professional House Cleaning

 Best Tools for Hair Removal

-Pet hair sticks to many things in your home.
+Pet hair sticks to everything in your home.
 The right tools can help a lot.
-Here is a simple guide to some top choices:
+Here are some top choices:

 Grooming and Shedding Control